invertase/dart_custom_lint/README.md

 You can then pass this to your IDE, which should now be able to attach to the plugin.

-### Testing your plugins using expect_lint
+### Testing your plugins

+#### Testing lints

 Custom_lint comes with an official testing mechanism for asserting that your plugins correctly work.

-Testing your plugins is straightforward: Simply write a file that should contain lints from your plugin (such as the example folder).
+Testing lints is straightforward: Simply write a file that should contain lints from your plugin (such as the example folder).
 Then, using a syntax similar to `// ignore`, write a `// expect_lint: code` in the line before your lint: